 APPlife Digital Solutions Inc. (the "Company") is a business incubator and portfolio manager that uses digital technology to create and invest in e-commerce and cloud-based solutions.
 The Company was formed March 5, 2018 in Nevada and has offices in San Francisco, California and Shanghai, China.
+Our office in San Francisco, California allows us to take advantage of the marketing opportunities available in the United States as well as keeping close proximity to sources of capital whether it is debt or equity.
+Our offices in Shanghai, China allows us to take advantage of a high concentration of skilled tech coders and developers at lower capital costs than in more developed countries such as the United States or Europe.
 The Company's mission is using digital technology to create APPs and websites that make life, business and living easier, more efficient and just smarter.